-operational expenditure (OpEx) reflecting

-investee companies.

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+for a transition to a green economy. operational expenditure (OpEx) reflecting green operational activities of investee companies. #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.